tdaylan/pcat/docs/index.rst

 Labeling degeneracy
 ++++++++++++++++++++++

 Due to **hairlessness** of the elements, the likelihood function is invariant to their permutations in the parameter vector, i.e., exchanging the labels of two elements leaves the likelihood invariant.
 This fact has consequences for **nonpersistent** elements, which get born or killed at least once during an MCMC run.
 Because of label changes, the posterior of these parameters look the same, which makes them useless for inferring their properties.
-In order to constrain such elements, the degeneracy must be broken in post-processing of the samples.
+In order to constrain such elements, the degeneracy must be broken in postprocessing of the samples.
 Note that, if the sampling is continued sufficiently long, e.g., for a Hubble time, the posterior of all transdimensional parameters will eventually look similar.

 ..
 Breaking the labeling degeneracy
 .. +++++++++++++++++++